 Usage Dictionary

 I try to add a few entries every month, though that habit depends on what discrepancies I notice, what questions I have, what I feel like writing about, and how much time I have.
-If you have suggestions or corrections, please use the means of contact listed in my about page.
+If you have suggestions or corrections, please use the means of contact listed on my about page.
 I am quick to right my own mistakes.

 a b c d e f g h i j k l m n o p q r s t u v w x y z